Alejandra Mora Mora: Career

-Mora began her professional career in 1989, at the Ministry of Justice of Costa Rica headed by Odio Benítez.
+Mora began her professional career in 1989 at the Ministry of Justice of Costa Rica headed by Odio Benítez.
 From 1989 to 1993, she was national chief of the legal department, national chief of advocacy, member of the National Institute of Criminology, and advisor to the women's section of the General Human Rights Ombudsman.

 Between 1993 and 2002, she was the director of the women's section of the Ombudsman's Office.
 From 2002 to 2006, she was the director of the advisory team of the Citizens' Action Party in the Legislative Assembly.
 From 2007 to 2014, she returned to her previous position as director of the women's section of the Ombudsman's Office.
-In 2013 she conducted an investigation on the rights of women for the state of the nation.
+In 2013, she conducted an investigation on the rights of women for the state of the nation.

 From 2012 to 2018, Mora was executive president of the INAMU, and from 2014 to 2018 she was Minister of Women's Affairs in the Solís Rivera administration and a member of the Governing Council.
 At this stage, she focused on the design and governance of public policies regarding discrimination and violence against women.
 In 2018, she returned to her position as director of the women's section of the Ombudsman's Office.

 In the field of international representation, she was coordinator of the International Federation for Human Rights in 2000, and coordinator of the Ibero-American Ombudsman Federation's Network for Women in 2012.
-From 2012 to 2016 she was president of the Inter-American Commission of Women (CIM) and of the Follow-up Mechanism to the Convention of Belém do Pará (MESECVI) of the Organization of American States (OAS), as well as women's advisor to the UN's High-level Panel for Empowerment.
+From 2012 to 2016, she was president of the Inter-American Commission of Women (CIM) and of the Follow-up Mechanism to the Convention of Belém do Pará (MESECVI) of the Organization of American States (OAS), as well as women's advisor to the UN's High-level Panel for Empowerment.
 In July 2019, she returned to the CIM as its executive secretary.

 Mora is a professor of family law at the University of Costa Rica.
-She has taught at various universities since 1998, such as the University of La Salle, University of Costa Rica, and the Distance State University.
+She has taught at various universities since 1998, such as the University of La Salle, the University of Costa Rica, and the Distance State University.
 Since 2000, she has been invited to national and international forums as an expert on women's rights, for the elaboration, advocacy, and lobbying for the approval of laws against harassment and violence, and promoting responsible parenthood.